bulksoil/TagSeqGenomicVariants/TagSeqGenomicVariants/variant_calling.md

 ```
 for sample in $(cat samples); \
-do echo "On sample: $sample"; fq_trim.py -i *"$sample"* -n 25 -o "$sample"_trim.fq;
+do echo "On sample: $sample"; fq_trim.py -i *"$sample"* -n 15 -o "$sample"_trim.fq;
 done;
 ```
 ### Aligning reads
 Now that everything is trimmed down to remove the polyA tail we can align the reads to the genome.
 I think it is best to call SNPs verse one well-annotated genome, so in this case I am using the TAIR10 Columbia reference genome.
+We will do the aligning in the splice-aware manner because the reads can cover a few exons as well as the 3' UTR.

 I'll align to the col genome using the Bowtie2 aligner.
 Before aligning, bowtie2 needs to index the reference genome.
 You can do this with the below code.
 ```